 Virginia Republicans Plan Hearings For Lt.
-Gov Fairfax's Sexual Assault Accusers
+Gov. Fairfax's Sexual Assault Accusers

 Given the allegations, it is appropriate that the Suffolk County District Attorney in Massachusetts has offered to investigate.
 We would hope any other jurisdictions involved would follow Massachusetts’ lead.— VA House Democrats (@VAHouseDems) February 19, 2019

-The Fairfax allegations came to light earlier this month in the wake of Gov. Ralph Northam's blackface scandal.
-At the time it seemed Fairfax might be elevated to governor as calls for Northam step down grew.
+The Fairfax allegations came to light earlier this month in the aftermath of Gov. Ralph Northam's blackface scandal.
+At the time it seemed Fairfax might be elevated to governor as calls grew for Northam to step down.

 Both men have resisted calls to resign as has Attorney General Mark Herring, a Democrat and third in line to the governorship, who also admitted wearing blackface while in college in the 1980s.